Directed by Lloyd Bacon

 The first major one, though, is a performance at the hotel, involving none of our principals except as witnesses (well, Horton gets pulled into a bit; Del Rio leaves in a huff before it starts).
 If it has little to do with anything, that of course is only an observation, as most Berkeley numbers have little to do with anything.
 It does, however, come with a hit song, Allie Wrubel and Mort Wilson's "The Lady In Red," a song I neither like nor dislike but is surprisingly (almost obnoxiously) earwormy.
 The Berkeley that's in it is interesting, even if I don't think it's too terribly successful: it begins with the lights going down, replaced with table candlelight ignited by a succession of chanteuses, roughly one per lyric, the black frame lit up with the flame illuminating a new woman as she sultrily sings.
 It's something of a slowed-down remix of the classical Berkeley trope of a parade of faces, giving a wide cross-section of chorines their moment of immortalized beauty.

 It's perhaps sleepier than one prefers their Berkeley, but it's solid and I wondered if I misremembered the number, a feeling intensified as it meanders, via dreamy editing, to a bar and Berkeley indulges his fascination with large groups and vanishing points with lines of servers and drinkers meeting in the deep background amidst pouring and drinking movements that could frankly be better-synchronized.
 Nevertheless, it's promising, but over very quickly: it devolves incredibly rapidly into basically just a diegetic showcase for Wini Shaw of "Lullaby of Broadway" fame, though unlike that number, it's no more special than the floor show that might be featured in any given 30s musical.
-Perhaps less: Tony De Marco and Sally De Marco, a ballroom duo of sufficient fame that they get billed in the opening credits (but not sufficient fame to be billed on the poster), are awarded an exhibition that is compelling in neither photography nor in technique, such as any competent director-choreographer of 1935 could have put together, and maybe I don't even need to limit that to competent, as Berkeley doesn't always quite manage to keep their feet from falling out of the frame.
+Perhaps less: Tony De Marco and Sally De Marco, a ballroom duo of sufficient fame that they get featured in the opening credits' montage of faces (but not of sufficient fame to be billed on the poster), are awarded an exhibition that is compelling in neither photography nor in technique, such as any competent director-choreographer of 1935 could have put together, and maybe I don't even need to limit that to competent, as Berkeley doesn't always quite manage to keep their feet from falling out of the frame.
 And even that's forgetting what happens between those two phases, this being comedienne Judy Canova arriving out of nowhere to harass Harold with an ear-splitting "comic" verse as a shrilly-accented hillbilly caricature, which means I lied, and not everything with Horton is okay.

 The second number, coming more-or-less immediately thereafter (though a full 24 hours later in the film's chronology, weirdly), theoretically has more functionality, as part of Rita's plan of revenge against her critic, to reveal her identity, break his heart, and overwhelm him with her talent, though on the latter count it's never too clear why she thinks this number will render her terpsichorean prowess irreproachable.
 She's hardly a bag of bones, but it's not much of a demonstration for Del Rio, who basically doesn't do anything here besides join the moves of the ensemble, get spun around by a few male chorines, and be the center of attention for the camera and the narrative.
 Yes, narrative: this number, "Muchacha," is arguably a playlet set to music more than it is a musical number, not always Berkeley's strength.
 It involves Phil Regan, leader of a group of banditos, making a beeline for a famed singer, catching up with her at a tavern.
 Other than again playing with the linear possibilities of servers and patrons around a bar, the Berkeleyesque here is that it's just so big and full (I'm also fairly sure that the background female chorines are topless except for a skimpy rebozo that covers their breasts, which is fairly Berkeleyesque, though they're scarcely gazed at close enough or long enough to tell, which is not).
 There is one fascinating aspect to all this: to introduce Del Rio within the number, Berkeley engages in a traveling shot from the back of the stage through the thronging couples in the tavern, involving choreographing the dancers around the camera without calling attention to that fact, and while it's not some diabolically-complicated layout Berkeley's devised here, for a brief moment In Caliente is thrillingly futuristic, pointing to the kind of experiential film musical choreography that would only really begin to be developed in the 40s and is still difficult even in the modern era of lightweight cameras.
 It is, unfortunately, more like an experiment carried out on a whim than an aesthetic spine, and the bulk of the sequence is just prosecuting this playlet's little plot or giving its various players the proscenium so they can sing Harry Warren and Al Dubin's song, featuring such winning couplets as